1653072/techmaster-devops-k8s/README.md

-# techmaster-devops-test-repo
+# techmaster-devops-k8s
-Please access folders and read README file from there.
+Please access parent folders and read README files from there.